MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Background color

-Change the background color of the profile with this setting.
+This changes the background color of the profile with this setting.
 This overrides `background` set in the color scheme if `colorScheme` is set.

 **Property name:** `background`